fbauer/fbauer.github.com/_posts/2012-10-13-documenting-clojure-with-marginalia.md

 ## Documenting code

-Marginalia documentation is a bit sparse currently.
+Marginalia documentation is currently a bit sparse.
 The best way to see supported features in action is to look at the [Marginalia source](https://github.com/fogus/marginalia/blob/master/src/marginalia/core.clj) and compare it with [the generated